Seq # 275020250

 Imago

-Wingspan: 12–16 mm.
+Wingspan 12–16 mm.

 The colour of this moth is predominantly brown, but it can vary from ochreous-yellow through brown to rust-brown. <BR< The antennae are ringed alternately till the tip.
-The base of the antennae is thickened till 1/4 of their length.
+The base of the antennae is thickened to 1/4 of their length.

 See also bladmineerders.be.